Graduate School Policies and Procedures

 Within the first five weeks of the semester:

-International students who qualify for DSS must defend (complete final exam) to maintain immigration status.
+International students who qualify for SSDE must defend (complete final exam) to maintain immigration status.

-If a student registers for DSS, his/her enrollment status will be less than full time, which may affect the following:
+If a student registers for SSDE, his/her enrollment status will be less than full time, which may affect the following:

 financial aid or loan deferments